dgomez415/ee104_lab7/README.md

 # Assembling Convolutional Neural Network model
 cnn.ipynb assembles a convolutional neural network (CNN) model that can be used to recognize images of various objects (airplanes, deer, etc.).
-Original code provided to us by our professor (Christopher Pham) with an inital accuracy rating of ~70%.
+Original code provided to us by Tensorflow with an inital accuracy rating of ~70%.
 Upgraded model implementing Dropout Regularization and
 Batch Normalization to improve accuracy rating ~88%.
 Upgraded model uses code by Jason Brownlee.
 Link to code: https://machinelearningmastery.com/how-to-develop-a-cnn-from-scratch-for-cifar-10-photo-classification/

 # Testing Convolutional Neural Network model